 In the case of bedding, it is important that bedding items form a sufficient barrier to allergens like dust mite allergen.
 If there is dust mite allergen on a product, it should be possible to remove this material through washing.
 Some chemicals used in bedding can cause sensitivities or even allergic reactions.
 Products should be of suitable quality to enable them to be washed regularly to reduce allergen build-up.
 Our standard addresses these issues.

-Our bedding standards are one part of a suite of 46 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
+Our bedding standards are one part of a suite of over 50 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
 You can explore the bedding standard in more detail using the menu on the left, or use the links above to explore other standards.

 Case Study: Welspun